What is rheumatic fever?

 The majority of cases of rheumatic fever affect children aged 5-15.
 Adults make up 20% of cases.

 The condition affects both sexes equally, though girls and women tend to have more severe symptoms.

 What causes rheumatic fever?

 Rheumatic fever results from an inflammatory reaction to certain group A streptococcus bacteria.
 The body produces antibodies to fight the bacteria, but instead the antibodies attack a different target: the body's own tissues, so it is a type of autoimmune disorder.
 The antibodies begin with the joints and often move on to the heart and surrounding tissues.
-Because only a small fraction (generally fewer than 0.3%) of people with strep throat ever contract rheumatic fever, medical experts say that other factors, such as a weakened immune system, must also be involved in the development of the disease.
+Because only a small fraction (generally fewer than 0.3%) of people with strep throat ever develop rheumatic fever, medical experts say that other factors, such as a weakened immune system, must also be involved in the development of the disease.